aminaalisheva/Unigrams-and-Sentiment-Classification-on-Kazakh-dataset/README.md

 ### Contribution
 - **Amina Alisheva**: Sentiment analysis and regularization experiments.
-- **Jafar Isbarov & Ariana Kenbayeva**: N-gram model implementation, smoothing techniques, and perplexity evaluation.
+- **Ariana Kenbayeva**: N-gram model implementation, smoothing techniques, and perplexity evaluation.

 ### Contact
 For any questions, please reach out to the team members.